How Many Years To Become a Doctor

 If you meet the academic requirements, you can choose the medical schools to which you want to apply.
 Therefore, you should sit either the UCAT or BMAT exam.

 You can apply to only 4 medical universities in the UK on your UCAS application.
-It will be great if you are among the accepted students because the applicant-to-position ratio is around 3:1.
+It would be great if you were among the accepted students because the applicant-to-position ratio is around 3:1.
 This implies that entrance to UK medical school is extremely competitive.

 UK medical students get their degrees after completing a 5-year medical programme.
 The next step is provisional GMC registration, followed by Foundation Year 1 training (F1).
 After completion of F1, junior doctors are eligible to apply for full GMC registration, followed by Foundation year 2 (F2).